Frequently Asked Questions

 What benefits does my child receive?

 Rest assured that through the HopeChest child sponsorship program, your sponsored child will receive so much more than urgent and needed care.
-They will learn about Jesus, and they will see that modeled through the love and care of our in-country staff, and those that visit them via HopeChest mission trips.
+They will learn about Jesus, and they will see that modeled through the love and care of our in-country staff, and those that visit them via HopeChest team trips.
 But, at the core, here are the items you can depend on:

 - Direct assistance for survival needs (food, water, basic medical care, educational support)